Gregory Howarth ACR

 PROJECT MANAGEMENT CERTIFICATE.
 UNIVERSITY OF BRITISH COLUMBIA, CONTINUING STUDIES and SAUDER SCHOOL OF BUSINESS EXECUTIVE EDUCATION An online course requiring 192 hours of effort.
 It had modules on all aspects of Project Management following the Project Management Institute (PMI) standards and guidelines.

-I worked for the Montreal Museum of Fine Arts as a paintings conservator.
+I worked in the Montreal Museum of Fine Arts as a paintings conservator.
 I was a substitute for a conservator on extended leave.